edgio-docs/edgio-docs/src/pages/guides/core_web_vitals.md

 - It can take days to weeks to see the effect of changes to your site on Core Web Vitals.
 - It's hard to diagnose Core Web Vitals by page type or URL.
 - It's impossible to A/B test the impact of site optimizations on Core Web Vitals.
-Note that to effectively A/B test performance optimizations you need both a RUM measurement tool and split testing at the edge, both of which {{ PRODUCT_NAME }} provides.
+Note that to effectively A/B test performance optimizations you need both a RUM measurement tool and A/B testing at the edge, both of which {{ PRODUCT_NAME }} provides.

 ## Why use {{ PRODUCT_NAME }} to track Core Web Vitals? {/*why-use-layer0-to-track-core-web-vitals*/}